cliffordx/legalbai/pages/CIVIL CODE___BOOK 4___TITLE_6.md

 	- **ARTICLE 1587.**
 		- Unless otherwise agreed, where goods are delivered to the buyer, and he refuses to accept them, having the right so to do, he is not bound to return them to the seller, but it is sufficient if he notifies the seller that he refuses to accept them.
 If he voluntarily constitutes himself a depositary thereof, he shall be liable as such. (n)
 	- **ARTICLE 1588.**
-		- If there is no stipulation as specified in the first paragraph of [article 1523](((636277d8-32a2-46de-a2d6-98d8e771df10))), when the buyer’s refusal to accept the goods is without just cause, the title thereto passes to him from the moment they are placed at his disposal. (n)
+		- If there is no stipulation as specified in the first paragraph of article 1523, when the buyer’s refusal to accept the goods is without just cause, the title thereto passes to him from the moment they are placed at his disposal. (n)
 	- **ARTICLE 1589.**
 		- The vendee shall owe interest for the period between the delivery of the thing and the payment of the price, in the following three cases:
 			- (1) Should it have been so stipulated;